Vaccinations

 Vaccines are the reason that diseases such as smallpox, polio and tetanus are gone or seen very rarely.

 However, if people stop having vaccines, it's possible for diseases to quickly spread again.
 There are a range of vaccines available to protect you and your family.
 If you're unsure, ask your GP or your practice nurse.
-Read more about the vaccinations for children and adults in the UK.
+Read more about the vaccines for children and adults in the UK.

 Vaccinations for children